Volocopter 2X: Development

 The two-seat project started in 2013, evolved from early single-seat Volocopter VC2 prototype flown in 2011.
 The two seat prototype is the VC-200 and the derived production model the 2X.

 An initial on-line fundraising effort in 2013 on Seedmatch raised €500,000 in 2 hours and 35 minutes, setting a new European Union record.
 The money was used to build the prototype, designated as the VC200.

 The company received investments of €25M in 2017 to bring the design to production, including from Daimler AG.

-The aircraft entered serial production in April 2018, being built under contract by German sailplane manufacturer DG Flugzeugbau.
+A contract for serial production was placed with German sailplane manufacturer DG Flugzeugbau in April 2018.

 Design

 The aircraft was designed to comply with the European Class 6 microlight helicopter rules and be employed in air taxi service in urban areas.
 It features 18 fixed-pitch propellers, each powered by its own electric motor.
 Accommodation is two-seats-in side-by-side configuration in an enclosed cockpit with a windshield.
 It uses skid landing gear.

 The aircraft is made from carbon fibre composites.
 The controls operate through a mesh polymer fibre optic network fly-by-light system.
 The controls are a triple-redundant primary flight control unit, plus a dissimilar backup flight control unit and a joystick control.
 The stabilization system employs gyroscopes, acceleration sensors, magnetic field measurement sensors and manometers.
-Chip-maker Intel is involved in the integration of drone technology into the design.
 Autonomous and remotely piloted control systems are under development.

 The propellers are powered by three-phase PM synchronous brushless DC electric motors and are mounted on a spoked composite wheel mounted above the cabin.
 The motors are powered by nine independent quick-change lithium ion batteries, each one powering two motors.
 The batteries can be charged in 120 minutes normally or 40 minutes on quick-charge from the municipal power supply.
 The batteries use active air cooling.
 The propeller system can be dismantled for storage or ground transport.
 The propeller system has a diameter of 9.15 m.

 The aircraft has a typical empty weight of 290 kg and a gross weight of 450 kg, giving a useful load of 160 kg for pilot, passenger and baggage.
 The aircraft includes a ballistic parachute.

 The 2X has a service ceiling of 2000 m and a hover ceiling of 1650 m.
 It produces an overflight noise level of 65 dB(A) at 75 m distance.

 The aircraft's price has not been announced.